hseeberger/akka-sse/README.md

 ```

 To send periodic heartbeats, simply use the `keepAlive` standard stage with a
-`ServerSentEvent.heartbeat`.
+`ServerSentEvent.heartbeat` which has am empty `data` field and hence is ignored by clients
+according to the specification.

 ## Usage – client-side

-In order to unmarshal server-sent events as `Source[ServerSentEvent, NotUsed]`, you
-have to bring the implicit
+In order to unmarshal server-sent events as `Source[ServerSentEvent, NotUsed]`, you have to bring
-`FromEntityUnmarshaller[Source[ServerSentEvent, NotUsed]]` defined by the
+the implicit `FromEntityUnmarshaller[Source[ServerSentEvent, NotUsed]]` defined by
-`EventStreamUnmarshalling` trait or object into scope:
+`EventStreamUnmarshalling` into scope:

 ``` scala
 import EventStreamUnmarshalling._ // That does the trick!